 Lime, along with other new mobility services such as Uber and Lyft, has started to reshape how people make transportation choices.
 But the vision for Lime over the next few years is bigger than just a mobility platform.

 Toby: “We want to become the default short-trip, on-demand service for getting people around cities.
 After that, we hope to transform our mobility platform into a lifestyle brand, where people can use Lime to make friends and live healthier lives.”

-Toby will take the stage at NGP Capital's World of Connections event on November 14, in San Francisco.
-He will share his insight on Smart Cities and shed light on how Lime is transforming the landscape of commuting.
+Toby took the stage at NGP Capital's World of Connections event on November 14, 2019 in San Francisco.
+He shared his insight on Smart Cities and shed light on how Lime is transforming the landscape of commuting.